-Google Page Rank: Many PRs do not seem to be aware of this, as we still get asked for our Google Page Rank on a daily basis, however, Google scrapped Page Rank some years ago.
+Google Page Rank: many PRs don’t seem to be aware of this but Google scrapped Page Rank some years ago.

 In 2010, in partnership with HomeAwayUK we swapped hotel rooms for holiday homes and embarked on a contemporary grand tour of the world which we called Grantourismo.
 It was that project that enabled us to fulfil a dream of starting this site.

 Our mission was to explore more authentic and enriching ways of travelling by slowing down, living like locals, learning and doing things, and, wherever possible, giving something back to the places we visited.
 By promoting the things that are possible when travellers stay in holiday rentals, we made a persuasive case for holiday rentals as an alternative to hotels.